WitzyBlitz/RoScript.js/README.md

 </h1>

 ## About RoScript
 RoScript is a frameworking for the Roblox API!
+It allows developers to fully use the Roblox API to its limits.
+We are against the abuse of the Roblox API.

 ## Installation